AlphaGameDeveloper/AlphaGame.dev/pages/projects/konamirickroll.md

 ## The Konami Code
 The Konami Code, also called the *Contra Code* or *30 Lives code* is a cheat-code found in many Konami video games on the NES.

-The code is as follows: **UP, UP, DOWN, DOWN, LEFT, RIGhT, LEFT, RIGHT, B, A**
+The code is as follows: **UP, UP, DOWN, DOWN, LEFT, RIGHT, LEFT, RIGHT, B, A**

 ## Try it for yourself!
 KonamiRickroll works on [alphagame.dev](https://alphagame.dev), so you can try it for yourself here.
 If you want to embed it in *your*